Chili con Carne

 - Vegetarian Chili: Eliminate the meat and add 4 cups of cooked pinto or black beans.
 You can also add 1 cup of bulgur wheat that has been soaked 1/2 hour in warm water.
 No need to brown of course.

-- All kinds of meats are used for chili.
-Some of the more common are ground beef or turkey, chopped or ground pork or chicken and chopped venison or elk.
+- Meats: All kinds of meats can be used for chili.
+Some of the more common are ground beef or turkey, chopped or ground pork or chicken and chopped venison, bison or elk.

-- Other possible additions are beer, red wine, dark chocolate and corn kernels.
+- Other Common Additions: Beer, red wine, dark chocolate, corn kernels.
 Sometimes fresh corn masa or masa harina is stirred in to thicken the chili.